w3f/Grants-Program/applications/x402_polkadot.md

 - **Team Name:** MahaSour
 - **Payment Details:**
   - **DOT**: 12ECJeQWJBt2UVfyMQfsLca7M9aXRVzcJmbh2RvRv9yaAiwW
   - **Payment**: 12ECJeQWJBt2UVfyMQfsLca7M9aXRVzcJmbh2RvRv9yaAiwW
-- **Level:** 3
+- **Level:** 2

 ## Project Overview :page_facing_up:

 ### Overview

 - **Tagline**: HTTP-native micropayments for Polkadot's AI agent economy
 - **Description**: x402 is an open payment protocol that enables instant, programmatic stablecoin payments directly over HTTP using the 402 Payment Required status code.
-We are implementing x402 for the Polkadot ecosystem, allowing AI agents and applications to make autonomous micropayments using DOT, USDC, and USDT on Polkadot AssetHub.
+We are implementing x402 for the Polkadot ecosystem, allowing AI agents and applications to make autonomous micropayments using USDC on Polkadot AssetHub.
-- **Integration with Polkadot**: Direct integration with Polkadot AssetHub for multi-token settlement (DOT, USDC, USDT) and leverages Polkadot.js ecosystem for wallet integration.
+- **Integration with Polkadot**: Direct integration with Polkadot AssetHub for USDC settlement and leverages Polkadot.js ecosystem for wallet integration.
 Provides payment infrastructure layer for the Polkadot ecosystem, enabling developers to build paid APIs and AI agent applications.
 - **Why we're interested**: The AI agent economy is projected to influence $30 trillion in transactions by 2030 (a16z).
 Currently, x402 only exists on Base and Solana.
 By bringing this protocol to Polkadot, we enable the ecosystem to compete in this emerging market while providing developers with production-ready payment infrastructure for autonomous agent applications.

 ### Project Details

 **Technology Stack:**
-- Client/Server SDKs: TypeScript/JavaScript (Node.js and browser) and Rust
+- Client/Server SDKs: TypeScript/JavaScript (Node.js and browser)
 - Facilitator Service: Rust
 - Blockchain Integration: Polkadot.js, subxt
 - Payment Settlement: Polkadot AssetHub
 - Cryptography: sr25519/ed25519 for signatures
+- Templates: Express.js, Next.js, Rust (Axum)
-- Testing: Mocha (TypeScript), Cargo test (Rust)
+- Testing: Mocha (TypeScript), Cargo (Rust)
 - Documentation: Docusaurus

 **Architecture:**

 ```
 ┌────────────────────────┐
-│      Client/Agent      │ (x402-polkadot-js or x402-polkadot-rs [client])
+│      Client/Agent      │ (x402-polkadot-js [client])
 └──────────┬─────────────┘
            │ HTTP + X-PAYMENT header
            ↓